Hostaway/api/source/includes/_reservation_deleteReservation.md

 ### Response

-An empty success or error response.
+An empty success response or error response.